 Pontet Canet 2010 (barrel sample) 96p

 Tasted in April 2011.
-This wine had an extraordinarily aromatic and intense nose with sweet black cherries, strong structure, excellent balance and stunning length.
+This wine had an extraordinarily aromatic and intense nose with sweet black cherries, strong structure, excellent balance, and stunning length.
 It was sophisticated and nuanced.
-Less concentrated than 2009, but still a great effort!
+Less concentrated than in 2009, but still a great effort!

 Pontet Canet 2009 97p

 Tasted twice - last time in October 2012.
 Consistent notes.
 Very ripe fruit on the nose and palate, very long on the palate, velvety with silky fruit and silky tannin.
 An impressive sweetness of the fruit.
 Rich and sophisticated.
 Excellent balance.
 Surprisingly drinkable now.
-It's like more finesse and elegance than power and strength, I did expect more concentration here, but maybe this wine represents the vintage style.
-Awesome effort but not 100p wine for me.
+It's more finesse and elegance than power and strength, I did expect more concentration here, but this wine may represent the vintage style.
+Excellent effort but not a 100p wine for me.

 Pontet Canet 2008 95p

 Tasted in October 2012.
-More intense and powerful than 2006; greater complexity; a deeper and longer reach; a strong structure; a sophisticated tone; and a stunning length.
+More intense and powerful than 2006, with greater complexity; a deeper and longer reach; a strong structure; a sophisticated tone; and a stunning length.
 Excellent stuff.
 Again, a great, stylish, and classy Pauillac/Bordeaux wine.

 Pontet Canet 2007 91p

 Tasted twice - last time in October 2012.
 Consistent notes.
-Very fruity, charming, and round, with a well-balanced, smooth, and graceful finish.
+Very fruity, charming, and round, with a well-balanced, smooth, and elegant finish.
 Great success for the vintage.

 Pontet Canet 2006 93p

 Tasted twice - last time in October 2012.
 Consistent notes.
-Very intense and fresh nose of aromatic blackcurrants and blackberries, tannin is very finely grained, impressive balance, splendid concentration, complexity; and length.
-Elegant wine with a long shelf life.
+Very intense and fresh nose of aromatic blackcurrants and blackberries, tannin is very finely grained, with impressive balance, splendid concentration, complexity, and length.
+An elegant wine with a long shelf life.